This week in the Republic was marked by several significant occasions.

 Donbas is actively prepared for the celebration on 1 May.
 The Labour Day as a national holiday is officially celebrated in 86 countries.
 This holiday is differently named in various countries, e.g. the International Workers’ Solidarity Day, Labour Day, May Day.

 The history of this date began in Chicago in ХIХ century.
-On 1 May 1886 in the city mass protests and demonstrations of workers, who required introducing 8-hours working day from the employers, were started.
+On 1 May 1886 in the city mass protests and demonstrations of workers, who required introducing 8-hour working day from the employers, were started.
 The protest was over with the confrontation between protesters and police.
 The police arrested hundreds of inhabitants, and seven worker-anarchists were sentenced to death.

 At the present time 1st and 2nd of May are traditional days, when citizens can go on a picnic and have a rest.
 Furthermore, governments of many countries organize people’s celebrations, fairs, performances by famous artists, and also a lot of other entertaining events.
 At the same time, for other citizens May holidays are the best time to ennoble gardens or parcels.